…of making many books there is no end; and much study is a weariness of the flesh.

 Mass secondary education hasn’t been around for very long, Boroughmuir, and Broughton, were the first two, free, secondary schools in Edinburgh.
 You had to pass an exam to get into them, but if you were clever they were free.
 If you were very clever they might even give you a bursary so that your parents didn’t have to send you out to work.
 So we’ve only been teaching the masses for just over a century.
 Which isn’t that long a time when it comes to finding out the best things to teach our young adults.

 What is taught today isn’t that much different to what it was in the past.
 I once found a syllabus from 1913 when I was rooting around in the school archives, which were stored in half a dozen cardboard boxes in a small room without discernible purpose off the library.
 It was just a broad outline, but it wouldn’t have been too out of place today.
-Some subjects like computing were missing and there was classics, now gone.
+Some subjects like computing were missing and there was classics, which petered out in the seventies.
 When I started at Boroughmuir I noticed that there were a few teachers who didn’t seem to have a subject; they were, in want of a better word, spare.
-These were the old classics teachers, redundant since the school went wholly comprehensive, still hanging around.
+These were the old classics teachers, redundant since the school went wholly comprehensive, and nobody wanted to learn Latin, still hanging around.
 Much like the 1913 curriculum.

 Why has so little changed?
 Mostly I think that it’s because if you don’t know what a young adult is going to become after school you need to keep things general.
 You teach a broad range of the basics, which some young adults will need, but will be useless for others.
-How many of us have ever successfully dropped an apposite Shakespeare quotation into a argument down the pub?
+I was taught a lot of Shakespeare, still I never successfully managed to drop an apposite quote into an argument down the pub.
 But then what else are you going to do?
-Of course every so often people come up with an idea, an opportunity to teach, something really useful.
+Every so often people come up with an idea, an opportunity to teach, something really useful.
 Take for example teaching the young adults to touch type.

 When I was grubbing around in the archives I was looking for pictures to put on the website.
 There were a whole lot of pictures.
 Quite a few were class photos of, what were called, the commercial stream.
 These were all-girl classes, girls deemed not academic enough to sit exams; they were being taught up to be secretaries, typing basically.
 Boys of the same ilk did technical drawing and woodwork.
 By my time there weren’t any typewriters in the school anymore but there were hundreds of old cans that had once contained typewriter ribbons.
-These were attractive things, which is why people had kept them, to store bits of string and pennies and pins.
+These were attractive things, which is why people had kept them, to store the useless thing that people can’t bear to throw out — bits of string, buttons and single shoelaces, pennies and pins.
 But now we all worked at the click-face would it not be a good idea if we taught everyone to touch type?
 For a while it was a popular talking point.
 It never happened, there probably weren’t enough teachers with the right skills.
 I’d never been convinced, most people can type fast enough to keep up with their thinking.
 Touch typing scores when you are typing out something already written down, and nobody really does that any more.
 And besides, in twenty years time, it’ll only be old folk who interact with computers via a keyboard, normal people will just ask them to do the things that they want done.

 No, I think we’re pretty much stuck with what we’ve got.
-Someone in a hundred years time will probably find the curriculum much the same; there might be a few more flavours of computing — basics like how to stop your AI from going bonkers and wiping out humanity, and a few things will get dropped like classics was.
+Someone in a hundred years time will probably find the curriculum much the same; there might be a few more flavours of computing — basics like how to stop your AI from going bonkers and wiping out humanity, and a few things might get dropped like classics was.
 I don’t think too much will get dropped, too much resistance to change, teachers don’t want to end up like the spare classics teachers I knew.
-There’s still a lot of people who want to bring classics back.
+Classics might even make a comeback, there’s still a lot of people who want to bring them back.
 Mr. D. was always musing about it to me.
 He’d had a big success getting Mandarin onto the curriculum at Boroughmuir.
 He’d worked hard at that, but he managed to blag a fact finding trip to China out of the deal.
 Perhaps he thought he’d get a trip to Rome as a reward for bringing Latin back?

 People want to bring back Latin not because it’s useful, but because it, teaches you how to think.
 It might do, I wouldn’t know, I’ve never done it.
 But if you were looking for a subject that would teach you how to think I’d go for a proper maths course.
 Lots of people hate the maths they are taught and I can see why.
 It’s applied maths, with a wee bit of statistics, arcane recipes, without any obvious use.
 Not terribly exciting stuff.
 But a pure maths course?
 You could work your way through Euclid?
 You could teach a lot of it without pencil and paper, never mind a computer, it would develop the young adults’ mental muscles, which don’t get much of a workout these days.
 Even the little dip I did into pure maths changed the way I think — I became much more careful, I stopped jumping to conclusions, I checked my assumptions.
 It might even make maths fun.